 Application Procedures for the Doctoral Program in Chemistry

 1. Take the GRE (Graduate Record Exam).
 The GRE general test (verbal, quantitative, analytical/writing) is required for all applicants.
 The GRE subject test is not required.
 Ideally, applicants should take the general exam in time for the official results to arrive on or shortly following the January 5th application deadline.
-Official GRE test scores must be sent directly to the Department of Chemistry by ETS.
+Applicants are encouraged to upload copies of their GRE Test Taker Score Report directly to their application in lieu of having scores sent by ETS.
+If you prefer, official GRE test scores may be sent directly to the Department of Chemistry by ETS.
 The code for the University of Oregon is 4846 and the code for the Department of Chemistry is 0301.
 Both codes must be used.

 2. Take the TOEFL (international applicants only).
 Foreign students for whom English is a second language must have their TOEFL scores sent directly to the University of Oregon.
-The Department of Chemistry and University of Oregon require a minimum score of 620 for paper-based test or 105 for the Internet-based (iBT) version.
+The Department of Chemistry and Biochemistry requires a minimum score of 90 for the Internet-based (iBT) version with a verbal score of 26.
 The TOEFL code for the University of Oregon is 4846.
 No department code is needed.
+The IELTS is accepted in lieu of the TOEFL.
+The minimum IELTS score required by the Department of Chemistry and Biochemistry is a 6.5 overall band score with a verbal score of 8.

 3. Assess your interest in our faculty.
 While completing the departmental online application, you will select up to six Chemistry faculty members whose research is of particular interest to you.
 See Faculty Research Interests.

 Submit the University of Oregon Graduate Application.
 Select the major Chemistry.
-A $50.00 non-refundable fee is collected by the Office of Admissions for the Graduate Admissions Application.
+A $70 application fee payment for domestic applicants and a $90 application fee payment for international applicants is collected by the Office of Admissions for the Graduate Admissions Application.

 Note: Please keep your login credentials (username and password) from the Graduate Admissions Application in a safe place.
 You will need the same username and password to access the Supplemental Department Admissions Application.